pubnub/pubnub-mcp-server/resources/sdk_docs/java_publish-and-subscribe.md

 ```

 ##### Subscribe to the channel

-Before running the publish example, either use the [Debug Console](https://www.pubnub.com/docs/console/) or in a separate script, [subscribe to the same channel](#subscribe).
+Before running the publish example, subscribe to the same channel (for example, in the Debug Console or a separate script).

 ### Other examples